-It is said in some legends out West that when God finished creating the world that the Devil complained that he wanted a chance to show what he could do express himself with what was already created.
+It is said in some legends out West that when God finished creating the world that the Devil complained that he wanted a chance to show what he could do to express himself with what was already created.
 God gave him a little patch to play with.
 Just so happened it was that part which is today called Texas.
 Diablo rubbed his hands together and engaged his awful imagination.

 He scattered sand over much of the beautiful territory and then changed some of the plants and animals.
 The birds he tweaked were vultures, screech-owls and magpies.
 The plants were prickly pear cactus, yucca, poison oak, poison sumac, saw-grass, loco-weed, creosote, cockle-burrs and poison ivy.
 When he got to the snakes he changed four in particular.
 The rattlesnake, the cotton-mouth, the coral snake and the copperhead.

 He put alkali in most of the water holes in the Pecos and alligators in the Eastern rivers.
 He sprinkled all this with tarantulas, black widows and scorpions.
 Not satisfied with this, he sharpened all the rocks and along the coast he put jelly-fish, stinging catfish, sharks and rays.
 He doubled the usual size of the moths and made their caterpillars bristle with poisonous stinging hairs.

 Along the coast, he introduced cannibalism to the Karankawa peoples.
 He lassoed the sun and roped it in a little closer to make the heat more unbearable and fixed it so that the thunder-heads were bigger and the lightning bolts more powerful.
 He put sour gas and petroleum under the thin crust of sandstone to be discovered later and turned into money for people to fight over.